pfbrowning/primeng-custom-theme-example/README.md

 ],
 ```

-# 2 - Add a few example components
+# 2 - Add A Few Example Components
 For the purpose of checking out how each component looks at first with the default style and then with our own style by comparison, we'll add a few basic PrimeNG components to our App Component.
 We don't need to wire up any specific functionality: we just want to see how they look.

 First we'll import the BrowserAnimationsModule (required for any PrimeNG component), ButtonModule, FileUploadModule, and ToastModule, and then configure a provider for MessageService (used for the toaster notification component).
 Our app.module should look like this: